dansmyers/IntroToCS/Labs/7-Hurricane.md

 ### Mixtape

-`cd` into your `Lists_and_Loops` directory that you made during the video, then create a file named `mixtape.py`.
+Verify that you're in your `Lab_7` directory, then create a file named `mixtape.py`.
 Put the following starting code in your file:

 ```
 """